epinio/epinio/README.md

 ### Check that your application is working

 After the application has been pushed, a unique URL is printed which you can use to access your application.
-If you don't have URL available you can find it again by
+If you don't have this URL available anymore you can find it again by
 running:

 ```bash